When life starts to get hectic, is to slow down and go back to the basics. Find out how being present in the moment benefits your family.

 Then I had a daughter and got sick.
 I lost track of the days and playtime went out the window.

 But even when I started to improve, I was in a constant state of hurrying, like I was trying to play catch up for the years that I lost.
 When my daughter stopped to literally smell the roses, I asked her to pick up the pace.

 SLOWING DOWN AND BEING PRESENT IN THE MOMENT

 One of the best things I do for myself when life starts to get hectic, is to slow down and go back to the basics.
 To sit and just be a mom.

-To play hide and seek or paint pictures together.
+The joy of playing hide and seek or painting pictures together.